gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/model_evaluation_and_validation/index.md

 * The training error and validation error tends to converge with more data; but more data is not always helpful if both errors are already converged to the optimal scores. <br />
 * From learning curve, if the model is under fitting, then we can try increase the model complexity by adding more features, or decrease the regularisation parameter. <br />
 * If the model is over fitting, we can try simplify the model by setting a smaller set of features, or increase the regularisation parameter.

+### Basic Recipt for ML
+1. If there is high bias:
+    - Try bigger network
+    - Try train longer
+    - Try different network architecture

+2. If there is high variance:
+    - Try more data
+    - Try regularization
+    - Try different network architecture

 ### Grid Search
 Training the model on different combinations of hyper-parameters, and select the combination with highest score on the validation set.